Jerominus7/DevOps/DevOps (Udemy)/Git/Git Notes.md

 	1. I ran git status to ensure the file was in the "Changes to be committed section"
 2. Add story to the committed files: `git commit -m "Added first story"`
 	1. I received errors with this as I never configured the actual user email or user name in my config settings.
 After I configured these I resubmitted the commit command successfully.
-		1. `git config --global user.email $email
+		1. `git config --global user.email jeromy.exe@gmail.com
 		2. `git config --global user.name "Jeromy"`
 3. Added a second line to the file to view the modified file and see how git sees it
 	1. `echo "This is my second line in my file." >> story1.txt`